DataDog/storedog/services/ads/README.md

 The Python service is a Flask application that uses SQLAlchemy to connect to a PostgreSQL database.
 The service is packaged as a Docker image and typically used in a Docker Compose file (see the root of this repo).

+### Datadog configuration

+#### Logs

+Logging is configured in the `docker-compose.yml` file along with the Datadog Agent.

+#### APM

+The `ddtrace` library is used to instrument the Python service.
+The `ddtrace` library is installed in the `requirements.txt` file.
+The `ddtrace-run` command is used to run the service in the `Dockerfile`.

+Log injection is enabled in the `docker-compose.yml` file, but the logs are formatted in the `ads.py` file.

 ### Endpoints (Python)

+Use the following endpoints to interact with the service.

 #### GET /